 Once you’ve reached your stay and still have some oomph left, go paseo along the paddy fields.
 Having taken the longer route and some detours, we managed to reach Hampi by tea time.
 We headed straight to sunset point Hampi after having a ‘sort of’ high tea at Benjamin’s music café.

-Picking up small confabulations with these kids selling coffee at sunset point Hampi – A peaceful spot to enjoy the sun’s lullaby along with other fellow travelers.
+Picking up small confabulations with these kids selling coffee at sunset point Hampi – A peaceful spot to enjoy the sun’s lullaby along with other fellow travellers.

 With the sunset checked off the list you should probably let out the hippie in you.
 Nightfall is when Hippie island comes alive.
 In and out of stalls and shacks, buying hippie souvenirs, enjoy random hippie food, or even booze till dawn 🙂